alfredxiao/kafka-streams-spring-boot-demo/src/main/java/xiaoyf/demo/kafka/topology/fklookup/byglobalstore/README.md

 store and does transformation as such; in such a scenario, there maybe a race condition, if the `process()` task handling the second record is looking for the key of the first record, no guarantee that it can find them, depending on which record gets processed first.

+Even if memory store is used, serdes are still invoked to convert between Java objects and bytes?